 I had the opportunity to get a new development machine and it had to be a laptop.
 I’ve used solely Windows machines in the past and was always annoyed to see my peers, using a Mac, have awesome battery life and could have their laptop on their lap or table without melting the surface and never have fans turning on when doing simple stuff.

 That’s a couple of reasons I chose to get a Macbook Pro myself this time.
+Of course, having the laptop integrate with all my other Apple hardware at home is a nice perk too.

 Read more →Normally when you are creating new appointments via Outlook in your organization you are inviting everyone who should join the meeting.
 This works quite alright, but not something I wanted to do for a couple of meetings I am planning.
 The meetings I’m organizing are optional to everyone inside the company, therefore I don’t want to spam the inbox of everyone with a meeting most of them (probably around 95%) aren’t interested in.